Funding guidance for early years initial teacher training (ITT) providers.

-You’re required to inform us of your monthly recruitment data as outlined in your grant offer letter.
+You are required to inform us of your monthly recruitment data as outlined in your grant offer agreement.
 This is a live and on-going data collection.
 Failure to supply this data within the required timeline may affect any future allocation decisions and could lead to the withholding of grant funding.

 Early years ITT trainee data

-You’re required to record details of all your early years ITT trainees, training programmes, and training outcomes on our early years ITT data management system.
+You are required to record details of all your early years ITT trainees, training programmes, and training outcomes on our early years ITT data management system.

 You must keep your trainee data up to date at all times and it should accurately reflect any changes to the status of trainees, such as withdrawals and deferments.

-All trainees must be registered with us and all records finalised and correct by 11 October of the current academic year.
+All trainees must be registered with us and all records finalised and correct by end of the data collection periods in a given academic year.
 You will be asked to complete a validation declaration at this point to confirm that all entries have been checked as correct.
 This data is a condition of funding.
-We’ll use information to calculate the amount of funding that you are entitled to claim for the academic year.
+We will use information to calculate the amount of funding that you are entitled to claim for the academic year.

 Financial assurance and monitoring

-- You’ll be required to satisfy us that you are operating all early years ITT funding in accordance with the terms and conditions of funding.
+You will be required to satisfy us that you are operating all early years ITT funding in accordance with the terms and conditions of funding.
 These are set out in this funding manual and should be adhered to in conjunction with your grant funding agreement and its terms and conditions

 You are ultimately responsible to us for the proper stewardship of the funds paid to you.
 The requirements include keeping proper accounting records and preparation of accounts, consistent with our requirements.